grodri/markstat/docs/tutorial.md

 These are just aesthetic changes that do not affect the content of the tutorial, but allow you to reproduce exactly the published file by simply typing `markstat using stataTutorial, pdf bib`.

-The `lang` entry in the YAML block is a hack to stop Pandoc/cite-proc from moving punctuation inside quotation marks.
-While this is standard American usage, I think it doesn't work well for computing.
-(For example Stata's label for `r(p25)` is "25th percentile", and most definitely not "25th percentile,".)

 Something else you may toy with when generating a PDF document is page breaks.
 Having looked at the document, however, I decided that the few